djw533/pathwaytools_gff2gbk/README.md

 python3 ../gffs2gbks.py -g 1_assemblies/*.gff -p 2_panaroo/gene_presence_absence.csv -e 3_eggnog/out.emapper.annotations -o 4_mpwt_input -t 1
 ```

 4. Create a tsv file with the strain name and the NCBI taxon number for the strain - for `mpwt`

 We now need to put a file named `taxon_id.tsv` into `4_mpwt_input` with two tab delimited columns: 1 - the strain name in the gff file, and 2 - the NCBI taxon id (https://www.ncbi.nlm.nih.gov/taxonomy/).
-For this example, the contents of the file is shown below:
+For this example, the contents of the file is shown below, and can be copied into the appropriately named file as above.

 ```
 species	taxon_id